nicoisaverage/workanniv/README.md

 # workanniv
 Takes a csv file containing Linkin urls as input.
 Automatically logs into Linkedin.
 Uses webdrivers to access Linkedin profiles and scrapes them for their most     most recent job experience.
 Outputs the name of the user and the date of their     work anniversary into a csv file

+Dis a notebook now and...

+# Digba be the litty he be da slime he be da blooda